JayFarei/mermaidai/README.md

 ## Usage

+Start the server, and open the UI in your browser: http://localhost:8000

 ```
 mermaidai
 ```

-Note: If you don't have an `OPENAI_API_KEY` environment variable, you can pass it using the `--apikey` flag.
+**Note**: If you don't have an `OPENAI_API_KEY` environment variable, you can pass it using the `--apikey` flag.

 ## Screenshot